-Five Key Ways to Increase Your Authentic Joy
+Five Ways to Increase Your Authentic Joy

 Joy!
 Joy!
 Authentic joy . . . down in my heart!
 But there is a caveat.
 I never ask my grandchildren or anyone else, for that matter, to smile or feel joy on demand.
 Even more, I avoid the term positive emotions as it is poor mental health to do so.
 An article in the Journal of Personality and Social Psychology, 2017 is in alignment with my position:

 “. . . suppressing uncomfortable feelings can contribute to more distress?
 Those who accept all of their emotions without judgment tend to be less focused on negativity and feel less upset about feeling upset.”
+Note the phrase “without judgment” because self-judgement typically is an old unresolved trauma pattern, related to poor mental health.

 Yes!
 We are best to be aware of, and accept, our spectrum of emotions from feeling blue to bliss, sad to satisfied, and scared to safe.